UnionOfRAD/manual/en/controllers/routing.md

 Here, we're routing incoming requests along to their respective controllers and actions, but also tacking on a new parameter "id" if the URL ends with a numerical component.
 The regex here is important.
 If not defined, this route would also match `/products/viewCategory/electronics` if defined before another route that matches it better.

-### Lithium Default Params
+### li3 Default Params

-There are a number of default parameters that Lithium is aware of.
+There are a number of default parameters that li3 is aware of.
 As you build your routes, keep these routes in mind, as they're reserved for routing/dispatching purposes:

 	- `controller` : The name of the controller to dispatch.
 	- `action` : The name of the action to call in the dispatched controller.